wely/DevCamp/HOL/java/01-developer-environment/README.md

     choco install -y maven
     ```

-    Go to the root directory using `cd \`, and perform
+    Go to the root directory using `cd \`, and perform these commands in sequence:

     ```CMD
     refreshenv